TheMariday/marimapper/README.md

 This works best in a dim environment so please make sure your camera isn't pointing at any other light sources!
 (Test in Step 1)

+All scripts can be run with the `--help` argument to list optional parameters such as resolution, exposure and latency.

 ## Step 0: Install requirements
 After downloading this repository and installing Python, run `pip install -r requirements.txt`